Every planar graph with the Liouville property is amenable: Square tilings and the two crossing flows

-For every $i\leq 4$, there is a lowermost edge $e_i$ meeting $\ceil{h_i M_i}$ such that the \rbt\ $O_i$ of \Gr\ containing $e_i$ also contains an edge $g_i$ meeting $\floor{h_i M_i}$ (\autoref{figOi}); this is true because $\floor{h_i M_i}$, being closed, only meets finitely many squares of positive area, and so there are finitely many \rbt s to choose from.
-There is at least one to choose from: a \rbt\ whose image contains the point of $M_i$ at height $h_i$.
+It is proved in \cite[Theorem~4.1~(v)]{BeSchrST} that almost every meridian with respect to Lebesgue measure meets only finitely many squares of the tiling lying above any fixed height.
+We may assume that our $M_j, 0\leq j <4$, all have this property, for otherwise we can achieve it by rotating \cc.
+Therefore, for every $j< 4$, there is a lowest square $\tau(e_j)$ meeting $\ceil{h_j M_j}$ such that the \rbt\ $O_j$ of \Gr\ containing the edge $e_j$ also contains an edge $g_j$ meeting $\floor{h_j M_j}$ (\autoref{figOi}); this is true because $\floor{h_j M_j}$ only meets finitely many squares of positive area, and so there are finitely many \rbt s to choose from.
+There is at least one to choose from: a \rbt\ whose image contains the point of $M_j$ at height $h_j$.